RetroPie/RetroPie-Docs/docs/EmulationStation.md

 Since ES version 2.6.0 you can create a custom list of games.
 You can group games by any category you want.
 Examples: shoot'em ups, beat'em ups, Street Fighter, RPGs, Batman, TMNT, Mega Man or any other category you can think.

 If the name of the collection you're creating matches an unused theme folder, it will be shown in the main carousel as a new system entry.
-If there's no matching theme folder for the name you selected, it will be grouped under a new "My Collections" carousel system entry.
+If there's no matching theme folder for the name you selected, it will be grouped under a new "Collections" carousel system entry.

 In the example below we'll create a custom collection to group Mega Man games. **Note: You can either choose to create a collection based on an unused theme folder, or if creating from scratch you'll need a keyboard to type the name of your custom collection**.